nodejs/node/doc/api/quic.md

 added: REPLACEME
 -->

-Emitted after a `QuicEndpoint` associated witht the `QuicSocket` closes and has been destroyed.
+Emitted after a `QuicEndpoint` associated with the `QuicSocket` closes and has been destroyed.
 The handler will be invoked with two arguments:

 * `endpoint` {QuicEndpoint} The `QuicEndpoint` that has been destroyed.